pmorie/node-documentation/README.writing_node_agent.md

 ## High Level Orchestrations

-Broker level orchestrations orchestrations which are accomplished by the node library.
+Broker level orchestrations which are accomplished by the node library.

 ### Create Application

 * Gear Create
 * Cartridge Install
-* Expose ports
+* Expose Endpoints
 * Execute connectors

 ## Node Operation Summary

 An overview of the higher level capabilities of the node, with information about how lower-level operations are orchestrated / invoked.

-### Gear
+### Gear Operations

 * Create
 * Delete

-### Cartridge
+### Cartridge Operations

-* Configure
+* `setup`
-* Deconfigure
+* `teardown`
-* Expose ports
+* Expose Endpoints (implemented in node platform using manifest)
-* Conceal ports
+* Conceal Endpoints (implemented in node platform using manifest)
-* Add / remove environment vars
+* Add / remove environment variables
 * Start / Stop / Restart (Control cartridge?)

 ## Node Operation Details

 ### Gear Create

-* Creates a UNIX account representing the gear user.
+* Create a UNIX account representing the gear
-* Creates skeletal file system
+* Create skeletal gear file system entries
-* Creates cgroups / mcslabels?
+* Create cgroups / mcslabels?
-* Creates port proxy config
+* Create port proxy config                           * jwh: proxy or endpoint here? *
-* Create standard gear environment variables
+* Create standard gear environment variable(s)
+ * `HISTFILE`                 bash history file
+  * Default: ~UUID/app-root/data/.bash_history
+ * `OPENSHIFT_APP_DNS`        the application's fully qualified domain name maintained by the Broker
+ * `OPENSHIFT_APP_NAME`       the validated user assigned name for the application.
+Black list is maintained by the Broker.
+ * `OPENSHIFT_APP_UUID`       UUID maintained by Broker for the application that owns this gear
+ * `OPENSHIFT_DATA_DIR`       the directory where a cartridge may store data
+  * Default: ~UUID/app-root/data
+ * `OPENSHIFT_GEAR_DNS`       the gear's fully qualified domain name that your cartridge is a part of.
+May or may not be equal to
+                              `OPENSHIFT_APP_DNS`
+ * `OPENSHIFT_GEAR_NAME`      Broker assigned name for the gear.
+May or may not be equal to `OPENSHIFT_APP_NAME`
+ * `OPENSHIFT_GEAR_UUID`      UUID used for the gear's UNIX user's account field
+ * `OPENSHIFT_HOMEDIR`        Directory for the gear
+  * Default: $GEAR_BASE_DIR/UUID
+ * `OPENSHIFT_INTERNAL_IP`    the private IP address for this gear
+ * `OPENSHIFT_INTERNAL_PORT`  the private PORT for this gear
+ * `OPENSHIFT_REPO_DIR`       the directory where the developer's application is archived to, and run from
+ * `OPENSHIFT_TMP_DIR`        the directory where a cartridge may store temporary data
+  * Default: /tmp
 * Install default gear httpd conf
 * Bounce node httpd

 ### Gear Delete

 * Call cartridge runhook pre-destroy
-* Corral and kill all gear user processes
+* Corral and kill all gear user processes (see pkill)
-* Call cartridge teardown
+* Call cartridge teardown                             * jwh: is this needed on Gear delete? *
+* Delete gear httpd conf
 * Delete gear directories
 * Delete gear user

 TODO: deal with node httpd bouncing somewhere

-### Cartridge Configure
+### Cartridge Setup

 * Disable cgroups
-* Create the initial cart directory from the cart repo/template
+* Create the initial cart directory from the cart library/template
+* Populate the gear git repository if a template provided by the cartridge
 * Process env ERB templates
+* Load gear + cartridge env variables
 * Unlock cartridge
 * Call cartridge setup
 * Lock cartridge
+* Load gear + cartridge env variables (This pulls in any env variables created by `setup`)
+* Expose endpoint(s)
 * Call cartridge control start
 * Install cart-supplied node http.d confs (ERB templates)
 * Bounce the node httpd